Workers’ Compensation Insurance in Arizona

 There are three ways to buy a workers' comp policy in Arizona:

 • You can buy it from the state fund.
 Arizona has a competitive state fund for workers' compensation: CopperPoint Mutual Insurance Company.
+It offers coverage for businesses of all sizes and types.

 • You can self-insure your business.
 Employers who meet certain requirements, including an annual payroll of at least $2 million, can apply to the Industrial Commission of Arizona for self-insurance.
+This is mostly an option for large corporations and others with the financial resources to handle claims themselves.

 How can Arizona business owners save money on workers' comp?